social-streets/the-slice/site-template/src/data/articles/allotment-song-music-video-paul-baxter.md

   - "society-today"
 featuredImage: "/images/Allotment-Song-Roman-Road-Paul-Baxter-4.jpg"
 author: "siva-thangarajah"
-excerpt: "Baxter often works the allotment with his younger son, often enjoying Sunday lunch there with the rest of his family.
+description: "Baxter often works the allotment with his younger son, often enjoying Sunday lunch there with the rest of his family.
 ‘It’s really a rewarding activity for kids I think, because you get to look after and nurture something, and see it grow.’"
 ---

 The man behind the ‘allotment’ music video that has been circulating around our local social media circles and speaks about the importance of having access to greenery in the city.